Sir Lambton Loraine, 11th Baronet: The Virginius Affair

+In 1973, he was awarded with the 'freedom of the city of New York' for services rendered to the United States.

 Loraine delivered the letter personally and did not leave the office of the military Governor until he received a satisfactory reply.
 His valiant intervention stopped the executing cold, and thus many Cubans, Americans and Britons were saved by his action.
 In April 1874, this Captain now, whom had spent his teenage years on HMS Trincomalee, was in New York for 13 days during which he was a welcome recipient of an almost continued round of receptions and evidences of public and private esteem.

 On 25 April he departed New York, the New York Times reporting:

 The vessel moved out of her dock a few minutes after 1 o’clock, Sir Lambton standing by the gangway with his umbrella raised, puffing quietly on his cigar and waving adieus with his hat to the little groups of friends on the pier, who sent him off with a hearty cheer.

 Later life

 Sir Lambton became a retired captain in 1885, and a retired rear-admiral in 1889, dying at the age of 78 on 13 May 1917.

 He was the father of British diplomat Sir Percy Loraine (1880-1961).